05bit/coverme/README.md

 pip install coverme
 ```

-or if only Python3.x pip is available:
+or if only Python 3.x pip is available:

 ```
 pip3 install coverme